 Our board of directors currently consists of nine directors and is divided into three classes, with staggered three-year terms.
-Directors in Class II will stand for election at the Annual Meeting.
-The terms of office of directors in Class I and Class III expire at our Annual Meetings to be held in 2025 and 2024, respectively.
-At the recommendation of our nominating and corporate governance committee, our board of directors proposes that each of the Class II nominees named below be re-elected as a Class II director for a three-year term expiring at our 2026 Annual Meeting or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+Directors in Class III will stand for election at the Annual Meeting.
+The terms of office of directors in Class I and Class II expire at our annual meetings to be held in 2025 and 2026, respectively.
+At the recommendation of our nominating and corporate governance committee, our board of directors proposes that each of the Class III nominees named below be elected as a Class III director for a three-year term expiring at our 2027 annual meeting of stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.

 Shares represented by proxies will be voted "FOR" the election of each of the nominees named below unless the proxy is marked to withhold authority to vote.
 If any nominee for any reason is unable or unwilling to serve the proxies may be voted for such substitute nominee as the proxy holder might determine.
-Each nominee has consented to being named in this Proxy Statement and to serve if elected.
+Each nominee has consented to being named in this proxy statement and to serve if elected.
 Proxies may not be voted for more than three directors.
 Stockholders may not cumulate votes for the election of directors.